-The TWCTMD assessment will be implemented beginning November 1, 2021 through October 31, 2026.
+The TWCTMD assessment will be implemented beginning November 1, 2021, or as soon as possible thereafter, through October 31, 2026.
 The County Treasurer-Tax Collector will be responsible for collecting the assessment on a quarterly basis (including any delinquencies, penalties and interest) from each lodging business.
 The County Treasurer-Tax Collector shall take all reasonable efforts to collect the assessments from each lodging business.
 The County Treasurer-Tax Collector shall forward the assessments collected to the Owners' Association less the one percent (1%) fee.